|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-The northeast coast of Newfoundland is known for the dozens of picturesque villages that dot its rocky shores, and we’ll find harbour in one of these unique communities.
+The northeast coast of Newfoundland is known for the dozens of picturesque villages that dot its rocky shores, and we’ll find harbor in one of these unique communities.
 We look forward to a characteristically warm Newfoundland welcome upon our arrival.
-Photographers will have their work cut out for them capturing the special charm of classic island architecture
+Photographers will have their work cut out for them capturing the special charm of classic island architecture.

 Day 4: L'Anse Aux Meadows